harry-barr/harry-barr/README.md

-Hi there, my name is Harry and I am an aspiring web developer.
+Hi there, my name is Harry and I am a web developer.
 I love to create, learn, and solve problems.
 I am currently in the process of mastering JavaScript.
 Please take a look at my personal portfolio webpage and repositories if you would like to find out more about me :)